ovidiubarbu/powerShell-Docs.it-it/reference/docs-conceptual/core-powershell/SSH-Remoting-in-PowerShell-Core.md

 ### <a name="known-issues"></a>Problemi noti

-Il comando sudo non funziona nella sessione remota per computer Linux.
+Il comando sudo non funziona in una sessione remota verso computer Linux.

 ## <a name="see-also"></a>Vedere anche